enniomara/shortify-alfred/README.md

 ## Initialization

-1. Change the `shortify_url` environment variable by using the Alfred GUI.
-Set it to the shortify URL (e.g. `https://shortify.example.org`).

-2. Run `sh-update` to retrieve the entries from the service.
+1. Run `sh-settings` to set the Shortify endpoint URL.

-3. Run `sh` to list the saved entries.
+2. Run `sh` to list the saved entries.
+Press enter and you will be directed to the url.